The best thing about living in Rhode Island: Del’s lemonade, of course. The worst thing: paying so much for car insurance.

 Collision and crime rates — and thus car insurance rates — tend to be lower in rural states with wide open spaces, like Wyoming and South Dakota.
 Fatal accidents are also increasing in Rhode Island.
 In 2017, the state saw 83 road fatalities — a 62-percent increase over 2016 and the highest number of deaths since 2008.

-3. How Do I Find the Cheapest Car Insurance in RI?
+Tips for Finding the Cheapest Car Insurance in RI

 Even if the average person pays a lot for car insurance in Rhode Island, it’s still possible to find a bargain!
 The secret: You have to compare a bunch of quotes.
 As the RI Dept. of Business Regulation explains, “auto insurance companies vary substantially both in price and service to policyholders, so it pays to shop around and compare different insurance companies.”